 Current Board of Directors

-EMILY BOYD, President.
-Emily Boyd is the Client Relationship Manager for Think Digital, a digital marketing company.
+EMILY STEELE, President.
+Emily Steele is the Client Relationship Manager for Think Digital, a digital marketing company.
 Her work stretches beyond the office into community transformation on many levels, from launching POP UP YOGA DSM to overseeing FemCity Des Moines.
 Originally from Pella and a Drake graduate, she is interested in bringing various sectors together to make significant impact.
 Emily is passionate about the power of effective communication and bringing people together to generate ideas and work through challenging processes.

 AMY LUEBBERT, Vice President.
 Amy is an Outreach Associate with CLEAResult, an energy efficiency consulting firm hired by utility companies across the US and Canada to implement efficiency programs.
 Amy's primary role is with MidAmerican Energy's Small Business Lighting program which helps small businesses afford energy efficient lighting upgrades.
 Amy has a Geography degree from the University of Iowa and has served with AmeriCorps through the EnergyCorps program where she worked with homeowners on improving energy efficiency in their homes.
 Amy has a passion for veganism, cooking/baking, dancing, organizing for change and spending time with her cats.